Presto - Testing Instruments

 In this blog, we’ll explores the pH meter principle, its types, working mechanism, digital pH meter diagram, and common applications.
 We’ll also provide a simple step-by-step procedure of pH meter usage, a comparison table, and frequently asked questions.

-A pH meter is a scientific device used to measure the acidity or alkalinity of a liquid solution.
+A pH meter is a scientific instrument that accurately measures the acidity or alkalinity of a solution, helping industries, laboratories, and agriculture maintain quality, safety, and precise chemical balance.
 It determine the hydrogen ion concentration (pH) and provides accurate readings, usually on a scale of 0 to 14.
 A pH of 7 is neutral, values below 7 are acidic, and above 7 are alkaline.
 The instrument typically consists of a probe (electrode) and a digital display.
 It is widely used in laboratories, agriculture, water treatment, food production, and chemical industries.
 Accurate pH measurement is essential for quality control, chemical reactions, and environmental monitoring, making the pH meter a valuable analytical tool.

 It expresses how acidic or basic the solution is, on a scale of 0 to 14: